DLNinja/DLNinja/README.md

 ---

+### Some things you might want to know:

-- 🔭 I’m currently working on a rc car and a secret project
+-  I’m currently trying to improve my rc car project
-- 🌱 I’m currently learning ML, React, JS and more
+-  I’m currently learning ML, React, JS, Dart and more
-- 🥅 2020 Goals: Finnish that rc car
+-  2020 Goals: Add a special feature to the rc car
-- ⚡ I love math and physics
+-  I love math and physics

+### Some completed projects:

+- mini rc car with controller
+- crash detection sensor (prototype)

 ### Languages and Tools: